-The forex market used to be very exclusive.
-The ability to trade forex was largely accessible to major banks, corporations, fund managers and high net worth individuals who typically dealt in millions of dollars.
+The currency exchange or forex market used to be very exclusive.
+The ability to trade forex was largely accessible to major banks, corporations, fund managers and high-net-worth individuals who typically dealt in millions of dollars.

 Fortunately for smaller retail traders, the rise of online forex broking over the past decade means that virtually anyone with a relatively modern computer or mobile device and access to the internet can now open up an account with an online forex broker.